Want more ADHD-friendly strategies like this?

 👉 Switching from one location to another, even if both are enjoyable

 This isn’t just procrastination.
-It’s about attention regulation and energy management.
+It involves attention regulation, task initiation, and energy management.

 The Energy Cost of Switching Tasks